-305. MATHEMATICAL STATISTICS

 Prerequisite: MATH 303.
 Probability, sample spaces.
 Mathematical models, testing hypotheses.
-Empirical and theoretical frequency functions Correlation and regression.
+Empirical and theoretical frequency functions.
+Correlation and regression.
 Testing goodness of fit.
 Offered in spring.

-306. MODERN ALGEBRA4

-Prerequisites: MATH 203 and 204.
-A theoretical treatment of groups.
-Topics normally include: equivalence relations, permutations, symmetr groups, group homomorphisms and isomorphisms, Cayley's Theorem, cosets, Lagrange's Theorem, normal subgroups, factor groups and th isomorphism theorems.
-Additional topics may include group actions and an introduction to rings and fields.
-Fall of even years.

-307. DIFFERENTIAL EQUATIONS4

-Prerequisite: MATH 303.
+307. DIFFERENTIAL EQUATIONS4 Prerequisite: MATH 303.
 Formulation of first and second order differential equations and interpretation of their solutions by qualitative, numerical, and analytical techniques, as well as their applications.
 Laplace transforms.
 Offered each spring.

-310. DISCRETE MATHEMATICS4

-Prerequisite: MATH 201.
+310. DISCRETE MATHEMATICS4 Prerequisite: MATH 201.
 An introduction to the mathematics of discrete objects.
-Topics include: combinatorics, recurrence relations and th analysis of algorithms, and an introduction to graph theory.
+Topics include: combinatorics, recurrence relations and the analysis of algorithms, and an introduction to graph theory.
 Spring of even years.

-311. MATHEMATICAL MODELS

-Prerequisite: MATH 303.
+311. MATHEMATICAL MODELS4 Prerequisite: MATH 303.
 Model Constructions and applications to the Social and Natural Sciences.
 Growth processes.
-Dimensional Analysis linear optimization, stability, chains, networks.
+Dimensional Analysis, linear optimization, stability, chains, networks.
 Spring of odd years.
 395,396.
-SELECTED TOPICS

-398. COLLOQUIUM, OAK RIDGE SEMESTER

-399. RESEARCH, OAK RIDGE SEMESTER

-400. INTERNSHIP IN MATHEMATICS1-3

-(For mathematics majors only-not included in the required nine courses for the major.)
-Credit is given for on-the-job training in certai vocational areas of mathematics.

-403. TOPOLOGY

-Prerequisite: MATH 204.
-A survey of fundamental properties of topological spaces with particular emphasis on the real number system Connectedness, compactness, continuous mapping, homeomorphism, metric spaces.
+SELECTED TOPICS Prerequisite: Consent of the instructor.
+A study of an area of mathematics not normally covered in the regular mathematics courses.
+Offered on demand.
+398. COLLOQUIUM, OAK RIDGE SEMESTER1 Prerequisites: Junior standing and admission by ACS Selection Committee.
+A program of speakers on a variety of scientific and social issues presented by staff at Oak Ridge National Laboratory under supervision of resident ACS faculty.
+(Same as CHEM 398, PHYS 398) 399.
+RESEARCH, OAK RIDGE SEMESTER1-6 Prerequisites: Junior standing and admission to the program by the ACS Selection Committee.
+Research performed through participation in the ACS-Oak Ridge Semester Program under supervision of senior staff at Oak Ridge National Laboratory.
+(Same as PHYS 399) 400.
+INTERNSHIP IN MATHEMATICS (For mathematics majors only-not included in the required nine courses for the major.)
+Credit is given for on-the-job training in certain vocational areas of mathematics.
+403. TOPOLOGY Prerequisite: MATH 204.
+A survey of fundamental properties of topological spaces with particular emphasis on the real number system.
+Connectedness, compactness, continuous mapping, homeomorphism, metric spaces.
 Spring of odd years.

-404. VECTOR ANALYSIS

-Prerequisite: MATH 303.
+404. VECTOR ANALYSIS Prerequisite: MATH 303.
 A basic course in vectors.
-Topics included vector and scalar products, vector equations, and vector calculus Applications from differential geometry and physics.
+Topics included vector and scalar products, vector equations, and vector calculus.
+Applications from differential geometry and physics.
 Curvature, torsion, and Gaussian curvature.
 Fall of even years.

-405. NUMERICAL ANALYSIS

-Prerequisites: MATH 203, MATH 303, and CSC 207.
+405. NUMERICAL ANALYSIS4 Prerequisites: MATH 203, MATH 303, and CSC 207.
 Selected numerical methods dealing with the solution of algebraic and transcendental equations, finite differences and interpolation, integration, and differential equations.
 Fall of odd years.

-407. INTRODUCTORY REAL VARIABLE THEORY

-Prerequisite: MATH 204.
+407. INTRODUCTORY REAL VARIABLE THEORY4 Prerequisite: MATH 204.
 A proof-based study of the foundations of calculus.
-Topics include: sequences - monotone, convergent and Cauchy; limit and continuity; the derivative of a function; the Mean Value Theorem; the Riemann integral and the Fundamental Theorem of Calculus.
-Spring ceven years.
+Topics include: sequences - monotone, convergent and Cauchy; limits and continuity; the derivative of a function; the Mean Value Theorem; the Riemann integral and the Fundamental Theorem of Calculus.
+Spring of even years.

-470. ADVANCED MATHEMATICS SEMINAR

-Students will give and attend mathematics presentations.
-Offered each semester.
 491-496.
-INDEPENDENT STUDY IN MATHEMATICS

-(Open to advanced students in mathematics with departmental approval.)
+INDEPENDENT STUDY IN MATHEMATICS (Open to advanced students in mathematics with departmental approval.)
 One hour conference per week.
-Library and research work pertiner

-to the area of study selected.
+Library and research work pertinent to the area of study selected.
 A written thesis is required.

-900. MAJOR FIELD TEST

-Mathematics majors in all concentrations must pass the major field test in mathematics prior to graduation.
+497. SELECTED TOPICS: ADVANCED MATHEMATICS SEMINAR Students will give and attend mathematics presentations.
+Offered each semester.
+900. MAJOR FIELD TEST Mathematics majors in all concentrations must pass the major field test in mathematics prior to graduation.

-199. MODULE STUDIES